 - Keep Pets Inside After Dark -- Small pets are at risk of being hunted at night and larger pets may scare off owls.
 It’s best to keep them inside as much as possible from dusk to dawn.

 - Prevent Window Collisions -- Since owls are such large and powerful birds, a window collision can be fatal or extremely harmful.
 Use curtains or other adornments so owls and other birds can clearly see the obstruction and avoid it.

 - Turn Off Yard Lights -- Owls are extremely well-adapted to seeing in the dark to hunt stealthily.
 Yard lights that suddenly turn on after detecting motion can scare both the owl and its prey.
 Lights make it easier for prey to see an owl coming, causing the owls to potentially leave to find a more suitable place to hunt.

 - Keep Large Branches -- Bare branches can be an eyesore, but owls use them frequently to hunt and perch.
-They prefer hollowed out spaces in tree, so be sure not to plug or cover them up!
+They prefer hollowed-out spaces in trees, so be sure not to plug or cover them up!

 - Go Natural -- Having an area dedicated to being left unlandscaped can attract prey for owls.
 Once they notice an area with easy prey, they will keep coming back for more, giving you consistent, natural pest control.